M-Nikhil20/Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1
+Import pandas and linear model (from sklearn

 ### Step2
+Assign the variables x and y as the Weight and volume, CO2

 ### Step3
+Find the regression using regr = linear_model.LinearRegression()

 ### Step4
+USe fit(x,y)

 ### Step5
+to print output

 ## Program:
 ```